risikaja/Calculator-in-Assembly-x86/README.md

 # Calculator-in-Assembly-x86
 This repository includes a simple calculator programmed in Assembly language for x86 architecture.
 It handles basic math operations like addition, subtraction, multiplication, and division.
 The code is optimized to work seamlessly with emu8086.

-This assembly code presents an Arithmetic Operations Library tailored for emu8086, enabling users to execute basic mathematical computations such as addition, subtraction, multiplication, and division.
-Interacting with the library occurs through a straightforward command-line interface, where users select operations from a menu and input corresponding numbers.
+Interacting with the calculator occurs through a straightforward command-line interface, where users select operations from a menu and input corresponding numbers.

 Features: